SpyicyDev/vigenere/README.md

 Also, please make sure to run the built executable **IN THE ROOT DIRECTORY!** There are files in resources/ that it needs access to via a relative path!

+**Note:** all the stuff about the files in resources/ above can be ignored for now, they are not necessary for the current implementation!

 # Building it yourself

 There are two paths you can take to build this project: Installing OCaml and the OCaml platform tools, or using Nix.